Heat-trapping greenhouse gases and El Niño could see the world’s climate move ever further from what we are used to.

 There is now a 32 per cent chance that average temperatures in the next five years will exceed this threshold, according to the United Kingdom’s Met Office - the WMO’s lead centre for predictions like this.

-“Global mean temperatures are predicted to continue increasing, moving us further and further away from the climate we are used to,” says Dr Leon Hermanson, a Met Office expert scientist who led the report.
+“Global mean temperatures are predicted to continue increasing, moving us further and further away from the climate we are used to,” said Dr Leon Hermanson, a Met Office expert scientist who led the report.

 What effect will El Niño have on global temperatures?